Tornado

 between you and the outside will provide further protection.

-Folklore passed down through the generations used to advise opening
+Folklore passed down through the generations

-windows in case of a tornado because air pressure differences would cause
+windows in case of a tornado because air pressure differences would

 a house to explode.
 This information is not true.
-Air pressure differences
+Air

 in a tornado are not strong enough to cause a house to explode; houses